RoboticSJTU/Group_website/content/authors/hairuo/_index.md

   - Students
 ---

-Hairuo Liu is currently a Ph.D. student in RoPL.
+Hairuo Liu is currently a Ph.D student in RoPL.